20592 - STATISTICS AND PROBABILITY

 - Group assignments

-Students will be given periodic group or individual assignments, on the theory and on the implementation of computational methods (with Python).
+Students will be given periodic group or individual assignments, on the theory and applications (with R) and on the implementation of computational methods (with Python).

 |Continuous assessment||Partial exams||General exam|

-Students wil be given periodic assigments, on the theory and on the computational methods presented in class.
+Students wil be given periodic assigments, on the theory and computational methods presented in class.

-The assigments (take-home) can be done individually or in groups (up to 5 people).
+The assigments (take-home) can be done individually or in groups (up to 4 people; exceptionally with motivated request 5 people).

 As such, the assigments are not mandatory and are not formally evaluated; however, students' work on the assigments is acknowldged in the final exam: